embeddedartistry/libcpp/README.md

 * `enable-werror`: Cause the build to fail if warnings are present
 * `enable-pedantic-error`: Turn on `pedantic` warnings and errors
 * `force-32-bit`: forces 32-bit compilation instead of 64-bit
-* `use-external-stdlibs`: If true, the build will set flags to prevent usage of the compiler libc so the [Embedded Artistry libc](https://github.com/embeddedartistry/libc) can supply the headers
-* `external-stdlib-path`: The relative path to the root directory of the [Embedded Artistry libc](https://github.com/embeddedartistry/libc) source tree
 * `os-header-path`: Path to the headers for your OS, if using a custom threading solutions
 * `disable-rtti`: Build without RTTI support (excludes some C++ features such as name demangling)
 * `disable-exceptions`: Build without exception support